ecssiah/libgdx-and-jruby/README.md

 Collision With The Tile Map
 ---------------------------

 Before we can put a box2d player on the screen we have to make parts of the map solid.
 First, update your Initializer script with all of the new imports so that is out of the way.
-You can get the full list out of the repository. **Order can be important.** Make sure a class is available to be inherited or implemented when it is needed.
-That's already thought through in the repository Initializer.
+You can get the full list out of the repository.
+I won't print it here. **Order can be important.** Make sure a class is available to be inherited or implemented when it is needed.
+That's already thought through in the repository Initializer for this project.
+Just copy it and look it through.

-In GameScreen's show method add a quick reference to the number of map layers since it is used during rendering and there is no reason to keep looking it up.
+GameScreen.rb will now have to be updated as well.
+In the show method the manager setup remains the same, but the rest will change a bit.

+GameScreen.rb show():

+    ...

+    @manager.finishLoading

+    @atlas = @manager.get("assets/gfx/graphics.pack")
+    @map = @manager.get("assets/maps/level1.tmx")

     @numLayers = @map.getLayers.getCount

-Also initialize a Box2DDebugRenderer so that we can see all the little boxes we're going to make.

-GameScreen.rb 26:
+    @camOffset = 10
+    @cam = OrthographicCamera.new(Gdx.graphics.getWidth * C::WTB, Gdx.graphics.getHeight * C::WTB)

+    @renderer = OrthogonalTiledMapRenderer.new(@map, C::WTB)
+    @renderer.getSpriteBatch.setProjectionMatrix(@cam.combined)
+    @renderer.setView(@cam)
+    @batch = @renderer.getSpriteBatch
     @debugRenderer = Box2DDebugRenderer.new

+    ...

+Add a reference to the number of map layers, because it doesn't change and it is used during rendering so there is no reason to keep looking it up. @camOffset is to raise the camera over the player's head.
+Erase the setToOrtho and position assignments.
+The camera will now be following the player.
+Finally, add a box2d debug renderer so we can see the world we create.

+GameScreen.rb show():

+    ...

     @world = World.new(Vector2.new(0, C::GRAVITY), true)